altalk23/EditorCollab/README.md

 For standalone Windows release, follow these steps:
 - Extract EditorCollab-Resources.zip
-- Move EditorCollab folder into Resources/ folder
+- Move EditorCollab folder into Resources/ folder (not the invididual files, the folder itself)
 - Load EditorCollab-Standalone.dll with a dll injector or a mod loader or whatever you Windows users call it

+If you crash while opening the created levels screen, it means you did not do the second step properly.
+Move the folder itself and not the indiviual files.

 Account screen is located in the same place as the Geometry Dash account screen, press the "TE" button to access.